 - Master's Thesis, 30 credits

 The programme prepares students for a professional career in governmental institutions and in international public organisations, as well as in the private and non-governmental sectors.
-Graduates from the programme can be found today in such institutions, working with various aspects from running policy programmes to scientific research.
+Graduates from the programme can be found today in such institutions, working with various aspects of running policy programmes to scientific research.
 The courses also provide a solid foundation for further studies and research within European and international studies.

 This school offers programs in: